Mesquite High School (Texas): School performance

 For a benchmark of student progress and as an exit exam, Mesquite High School uses the State of Texas Assessments of Academic Readiness standardized test on most students entering and exiting MHS.
 The tests are administered every year for grades 9-11 and are given as remedial tests for graduating seniors who have not passed the previous year's tests.
-Ranked against the district and the state, MHS falls behind in terms of students successfully meeting the STAAR expectations for the grades 9-11.
+Ranked against the district and the state, MHS falls behind in terms of students successfully meeting the STAAR expectations for grades 9-11.

 Mesquite High School, like most in the area, has been pushing the agenda on getting students active and interested in pursuing a future college education after high school with a number of measures.
-One of these, the Advanced Placement (AP) program, offers classes in a multiple array of courses which can, if the criteria are met, be used to apply for college credit in the chosen course.
+One of these, the Advanced Placement (AP) program, offers classes in a wide array of courses which can, if the criteria are met, be used to apply for college credit in the chosen course.
 These classes are supplemented in part by a program known as Dual Study whereby students can attend actual college courses on college campuses and earn credit towards that class.
 To students identified as able to learn on the same level as college students, the school also offers an accelerated program known as the Distinguished Achievement Program, or DAP, to give said students a leg-up on learning and success in the college academic atmosphere.
 The result of much of this has been that MHS enjoys a large number of graduating seniors who attempt either the ACT or SAT prior to applying to a college.
-This, however, is mixed against the fact that out of the roughly 71% who attempt either, only 16% arrive at the "At/Above Criterion".
+This, however, is mixed with the fact that out of the roughly 71% who attempt either, only 16% arrive at the "At/Above Criterion".